Things To Consider When Deciding On A Swimming Pool Design

 On the opposite side of things, a pool that can be used for diving needs to be deeper for safety reasons.
 Also, a pool where laps can be done comfortably needs to have a certain length and width.
 Lap pools usually should be a minimum of 6-8 feet wide and 60-feet in length.
 Most lap-swimmers will find a pool shorter than that frustrating to exercise in.

 On the other hand, if you want a pool solely for aesthetic reasons, you have a lot more options.
-As long as your pool or pools fits physically into your space and conforms to local regulations, they can be almost any shape and size and have a wide variety of features.
+As long as your pool fits physically into your space and conforms to local regulations, they can be almost any shape and size and have a wide variety of features.
 Your budget and your imagination are the only limits when it comes to water features, lighting, and other customization.